 The underwater world opens to those who approach it with soft focus and clear intention.
 States of mind reached during freediving can positively impact other areas of life.
 We become able to let go, live in the moment and manage emotions.

 Do you want to discover a magical space… in water and within yourself?

 Nurture a fluid awareness of aquatic flow.
 Join us on an alchemical adventure into the liquid wilderness.

 Too read reviews by previous adventurers… click here.

 In 2005 I started freediving and spearfishing in the cold North Sea where I grew up.
 After completing a degree in Marine Biology, I left the UK to discover warmer waters…

-Originally born in Papua-Indonesia, I moved to Bali and graduated with a degree in Computer Science.
+Originally born in Merauke-Papua (Indonesia), I moved to Bali and graduated with a degree in Computer Science.
 An interest in surfing started with learning to swim, which then lead me to snorkeling and freediving.

 Running adventure tourism expeditions around Indonesia allowed me to experience some of the worlds most stunning and diverse marine habitats.
 An appreciation of how these systems are connected to the traditional way of life for indigenous people has been an inspiration for my journey into freediving.

-After meeting Sam in Bali, I began to take courses with him and qualified as a PADI freediving instructor in 2019.
+After meeting Sam in Bali, I qualified as a freediving instructor in 2019.
 I am also passionate about underwater film production.